BenHenderson09/Intel-8080-Emulator/README.md

 uint8_t readByteFromMemory(uint16_t address) const;
 ```

-- **Constructors**: Simply specify the path of a program file to run.
+- **Constructor**: Simply specify the path of a program file to run.
 - `void beginEmulation()`: This will start the fetch-execute cycle from the first memory address.
 - `void attachObserver(ProcessorObserver& observer)`: An instance of the `ProcessorObserver`
 class is attached to the processor object.
 The observer will be notified every time the processor